protocol/research-website/content/posts/202010-libp2p-compression/index.md

     </table>
     <p>&nbsp;</p>

-Considering  the results obtained from the bandwidth savings and comparing the time to fetch with compression and without compression leads to a bit of disappointment.
+Considering  the results obtained from the bandwidth savings and comparing the time-to-fetch with compression and without compression leads to a bit of disappointment.
 Compression starts showing appreciable improvements for large datasets, but they can still be considered negligible (below the 1%).
 What this means for IPFS users is that a user in Portugal would only save half a minute in the download of the [textfiles.com](https://ipfs.io/ipfs/QmRrnfFUgx81KZR9ibEcxDXgevoj9e5DydB5v168yembnX) dataset (1658MBs) through IPFS when using compression, out of a total of almost 4.5hrs when transferring uncompressed data.
 We believe we can achieve better results by continuing to fine-tune the compression levels.
 Furthermore, compression is cumulative: the more data transferred, the greater the opportunity for compression -- your daily usage will likely show even more interesting results.

 The compression algorithm implementation we used for our transport was Golang's standard implementation (compress/gzip).
 In light of the above results, we began to wonder if the Gzip implementation we were using was not efficient enough for our use case, so all the time gained from bandwidth savings was being lost in the compression process.
-We then decided to implement our gzip transport with a [reportedly more efficient golang implementation of gzip](https://github.com/klauspost/compress) and a [brand new go-libp2p brotli compressed transport](https://github.com/adlrocha/go-libp2p-cbrotli/), and compared the computational overhead and bandwidth savings of the two implementations:
+We then decided to implement our gzip transport with a reportedly more efficient [golang implementation of gzip](https://github.com/klauspost/compress) and a brand new [go-libp2p brotli compressed transport](https://github.com/adlrocha/go-libp2p-cbrotli/), and compared the computational overhead and bandwidth savings of the two implementations:
 <table>
     <tbody>
     <tr>
     <td>
-    <p><span style="font-weight: 400;">Dataset</span></p>
+    <p><span style="font-weight: 400;"><strong>Dataset</strong></span></p>
     </td>
     <td>
-    <p><span style="font-weight: 400;">compress/gzip </span><span style="font-weight: 400;"><br /></p>
+    <p><span style="font-weight: 400;"><strong>compress/<br />gzip </strong></span><span style="font-weight: 400;"><br /></p>
     </td>
     <td>
-    <p><span style="font-weight: 400;">klauspost/<br />compress/gzip</span><span style="font-weight: 400;"><br /></p>
+    <p><span style="font-weight: 400;"><strong>klauspost/<br />compress/gzip</strong></span><span style="font-weight: 400;"><br /></p>
     </td>
     <td>
-    <p><span style="font-weight: 400;">Brotli C impl<br />(Quality: 2)</span><span style="font-weight: 400;"><br /></p>
+    <p><span style="font-weight: 400;"><strong>Brotli C impl<br />(Quality: 2)</strong></span><span style="font-weight: 400;"><br /></p>
     </td>
     <td>
-    <p><span style="font-weight: 400;">Improvement<br />New Gzip</span></p>
+    <p><span style="font-weight: 400;"><strong>Improvement<br />New Gzip</strong></span></p>
     </td>
     <td>
-        <p><span style="font-weight: 400;">Improvement<br />Brotli</span></p>
+        <p><span style="font-weight: 400;"><strong>Improvement<br />Brotli</strong></span></p>
         </td>
     </tr>
     <tr>